 - Review requests for exceptions to this policy.

-- Upon request, Accessibility Services will work collaboratively with appropriate College staff and faculty to find alternate ways to provide access to content in systems and courses that do not inherently provide accessibility.
+- Upon request, Accessibility Services will work collaboratively with appropriate University staff and faculty to find alternate ways to provide access to content in systems and courses that do not inherently provide accessibility.

-- The Accessibility Services Office will provide training annually, and when possible, will collaborate with the College’s course development vendor to provide training on specific accessibility topics.
+- The Accessibility Services Office will provide training annually, and when possible, will collaborate with Excelsior’s course development vendor to provide training on specific accessibility topics.

 - The Executive Director of Student Accessibility will monitor the confidential in-box at ACS@Excelsior.edu for complaints or feedback received by phone and will either refer them to TFS when IT related, or respond to them in writing or by phone at 844-427-4356 within three (3) business days.